 Growing up in the hill country of Austin Texas, I was the oldest of five kids.

-I had two sisters, two little brothers, and my dog, Fred.
+I had two sisters, two little brothers, several cats and my dog, Fred.

 By the time I was 15 years old, I remember how important personal space was to me.

 So one day, I decided to tear down the old chicken shack behind our house and build a woodshop,

 mostly out of scrap wood.

 It wasn’t that big; maybe 10×16 with a storage shed off the back.

 The best part was the 10×10 second floor loft which would be my (escape) drawing room.

 I worked during the summers as a carpenter’s apprentice and fell in love with woodworking.